kuroneko1996/cyberlab/README.md

 ### Game:

 * Arrow keys for movement
+* Look at the door and press Enter to open/close it
 * E or G to pickup items, Q to drop
 * F11 toggles fullscreen